haptork/easyLambda/_docs/08-unit-expr.md

 the rows can be selected by indices e.g. reduce<3, 1> selects third and first column as the key.
 All the non-key columns are value columns by default.
 However with key and value both can be selected e.g. reduce<ezl::key<3,1>, ezl::val<4>>.
-The input parameters of the function are key and value columns followed by result columns, that can be types, const refs or the tuple of key, tuple of value followed by tuple of result or tuple of const refs e.g. if 1st, 2nd and 3rd columns are char, int and float and result is of type bool, the function for reduce<3,1> can be any of the following:
+The input parameters of the function are result columns, followed by key and value columns that can be types, const refs or the tuple of key, tuple of value followed by tuple of result or tuple of const refs e.g. if 1st, 2nd and 3rd columns are char, int and float and result is of type bool, the function for reduce<3,1> can be any of the following:

-- fn(float, char, int, bool),
+- fn(bool, float, char, int),
-- fn(const float&, const char&, const int&, const bool&),
+- fn(const bool&, const float&, const char&, const int&),
-- fn(tuple<float, char>, tuple<int>, tuple<bool>)
+- fn(tuple<bool>, tuple<float, char>, tuple<int>)
-- fn(const tuple<const float&, const char&>&, const tuple<const int&>&,
+- fn(const tuple<const bool&>&, const tuple<const float&, const char&>&, const tuple<const int&>&)
-     const tuple<const bool&>&)

 Since, the result is updated for every row and the cost of constructing a new result and returning it can be higher for some return types, the result